skyfielders/python-skyfield/skyfield/documentation/positions.rst

     [ 349045 -106774  122510]

-The three position methods that accept reference frames as arguments are:
+The three position methods that accept a reference frame argument are:

 * `frame_xyz()`
 * `frame_xyz_and_velocity()`
 * `frame_latlon()`

+Position classes also support a constructor that accepts a position vector and a velocity vector in a particular reference frame:

+* `from_time_and_frame_vectors()`

 Here are the reference frames defined in the ``framelib`` module (click on their names for more detailed descriptions):